Blog

 When to Move from Spreadsheets to a Database

 • You sell across multiple channels.
-Syncing inventory between a physical store, an online shop, and a marketplace is nearly impossible with spreadsheets.
+Syncing inventory between a store, an online shop, and a marketplace is nearly impossible with spreadsheets.

 SQL vs NoSQL: Which Fits Inventory Management?